Onufriev-Lab/GBION_tutorial/README.md

 # Tutorial GBION model

 This tutorial aims to demonstrate simulation of a DNA in implicit solvent in combination with explicit ions.
 We assume that user has basic skills of running MD simulations using AMBER package.
-It also requires installing python with NumPy and Matplotlib libraries and CHIMERA([link for downloading](https://www.cgl.ucsf.edu/chimera/download.html)).
+It also requires installing python with NumPy and Matplotlib libraries and CHIMERAX([link for downloading](https://www.cgl.ucsf.edu/chimerax/download.html)).

 The outline of this tutorial:
 1. Brief introduction into GBION model